 One of the interesting trends that we’re seeing within organizations taking a disciplined agile approach to solution delivery is the preference for stable teams.
-Stable teams, also called stable product teams or simply long-term teams, are exactly as they sound – they remain stable over time, lasting longer than the life of a single project.
+Stable teams, also called stable product teams or simply long-term teams, are exactly as they sound – they remain (reasonably) stable over time, lasting longer than the life of a single project.
 This blog explores the differences between project teams and stable teams and then overviews the advantages and disadvantages of the stable team approach.
 We also explore the issue of how stable teams evolve over time.

 As you can see in the following diagram, with a project team approach we say that we bring the team to the work.
 What we mean by that is that we first identify the need to run a project, perhaps to build the new release of an existing solution or to build the initial release of a new solution, we build a team to do the work.
 Once the work is done, in this case the solution is successfully released into production, the team is disbanded and its team members move on to other things.